Summary

 You Haven’t Driven Your Car In A While

-Any strange brake noise may be caused by rust if your car has been sitting for several months.
 However, letting a car idle for too long does have other effects apart from corrosion.
-Tires might develop flat spots, brake fluid can collect and stale, etc.
+Tires might develop flat spots, brake fluid can collect and become stale, etc.

-Driving your car around once a month can help you prevent this.
-A short drive around the block will do; it doesn’t need to be far.
 Additionally, you can take action to stop rust from forming in your braking system.
-You can do this, for instance, by parking on top of a tarp or use a vehicle cover.
+You can do this, for instance, by parking on top of a tarp or using a vehicle cover.

 A Faulty Wheel Bearing

-Your wheels may spin continually without getting too hot thanks to the wheel bearings.
-When one or more of these bearings start to wear out or if debris gets inside, you might hear a grinding noise.
 There are a few symptoms to watch out for if you think your wheel bearing is failing.
 You can experience vibrations that increase before dropping again.

-Uneven tire wear is another sign of a damaged wheel bearing.
 Fortunately, wheel bearing issues are quite uncommon because they normally last between 75,000 and 100,000 miles.
-Although, you should expect to pay roughly $700 if you need a replacement.
+Although you should expect to pay roughly $700 if you need a replacement,.

-Low quality Brake Pads
+Low-quality Brake Pads

 Purchasing inexpensive brake pads typically means they are of lower quality.
-Although they might offer a short-term cost savings, they often lead to more frequent maintenance or more wear and tear on other braking parts.
+Although they might offer short-term cost savings, they often lead to more frequent maintenance or more wear and tear on other braking parts.

 Additionally, the amount of metal in cheap brake pads is typically higher, which increases their propensity to produce grinding and scratching noises when braking.